DC Historic Preservation Law

 - DC Code Annotated (WestlawNext, Georgetown University Community only)

 - The historic preservation regulation scan be found at 10 D.C.M.R.
 Title 10C.

 - The Zoning Regulations of the District of Columbia control land use, density, height, and bulk characteristics of property in the city.

 - Comprehensive Plan

-The District of Columbia has prepared the District elements of a 20-year Revised Comprehensive Plan for the National Capital (2006), which is a general policy document that provides overall guidance for future planning and development of the city.
-One element of the Comprehensive Plan, which is published in Title 10 of the District of Columbia Municipal Regulations, is Chapter 10-A10: Historic Preservation Element.
+The comprehensive plan is a general policy document that provides overall guidance for future planning and development of the city.
+One element of the comprehensive plan, which is published in Title 10 of the District of Columbia Municipal Regulations, is Chapter 10-A10: Historic Preservation Element.

 - Significant D.C.
 Court of Appeals Cases for Historic Preservation

 The DC Court of Appeals has jurisdiction under DC Code § 2-510(a) to review decisions of the Mayor's Agent to determine whether they are arbitrary or otherwise contrary to law.

 Properties in Georgetown fall under the authority of both the Historic Preservation Review Board and the Commission of Fine Arts.
 In accordance with the Shipstead-Luce Act of 1930 (46 Stat.
 366) and the Old Georgetown Act of 1950 (64 Stat.
 903), the Commission of Fine Arts advises on the height, color, design, and exterior appearance of private buildings in specified areas of the District and reviews permits for the construction, alteration, reconstruction, or razing of any buildings in Old Georgetown.
 The HPRB rarely exercises its joint right to review except in the case where the addition or alteration cannot be seen from the public way or a city-wide issue is at stake.